pasckoch/xml2object/README.md

 # xml2object

-You can get it with composer.
+You can get it with composer or https://github.com/kernel-php/xml2object.

 xml2object is a parser, a DOM analysis makes an object with an xml.
 The DOM extension is required.